Havvy/irc-socket/README.md

-IRC Socket - Socket wrapper to emit irc messages and handle startup.
+IRC Socket - Socket wrapper to emit irc messages and handle server startup.

+We provide for you the following benefits:

+* One "data" event per IRC message.
+* Pings are automatically ponged too..
+* The startup handshake (before the RPL_WELCOME) message is handled.
+* A `raw` method to send raw messages to the server.

 ## Installation ##